writethedocs/www/docs/conf/portland/2020/writing-day.rst

 We hang out in `thegooddocs.slack.com <https://join.slack.com/t/thegooddocs/shared_invite/enQtODkyNjI5MDc0NjE0LTUyNGFiZmU1MjIzNDMwN2E3NmQwODQwZmRkYWI5MDhlMzdjYzg4Nzg4YjM3ODA0NGE4MTgyYzdkMGViMTI2MDM>`_.

-Write The Docs Meetups
+Write the Docs Meetups
 ----------------------

-Organizing local Write The Docs meetup communities is a rewarding way to participate.
+Organizing local Write the Docs meetup communities is a rewarding way to participate.
 During Writing Day, we'll have a table where we can share tips and best practices, espcially in this time where all of our meetups are virtual.

 GitLab - Meet the Docs Team and Contribute to the Docs
 ------------------------------------------------------